Robert Ullathorne: Later career

 Ullathorne left Leicester at the end of the 1999–2000 season, joining Newcastle United briefly on trial, before signing for Sheffield United as a free agent in December 2000.
 He played 14 games for United up until the end of the season.
 Ullathorne re-signed for the Yorkshire club again in November 2001.
 In his second spell, he played 26 league games during an injury plagued season and was released at the end of the 2002–03 season, signing for Northampton Town.
 At Northampton, Ullathorne made 13 league appearances, scoring the winning goal against Mansfield Town on the last day of the season, his goal clinching the Cobblers' place in the Division Three play-offs.
 Their opponents in the play-off semi final were Mansfield.
 However, Ullathorne was unable to prevent his team from losing on penalties.
 He then signed for Notts County, where he spent his last two seasons, scoring once in the League Cup against Bradford City.

+International career

+Ullathorne made his only appearance for England U18 on 25 April 1990 during the 1–1 draw against Czechoslovakia U18.